dstackai/dstack.github.io/docs/run-workflows.md

 dstack artifacts list -l <job id>
 ```

-If you'd like to download the artifacts, this can be done by the following command:
+If you'd like to download artifacts, use the following command:

 ```bash
 dstack artifacts download <job id>